What is Identity Resolution?

 Identity resolution is the process of stitching together user actions and attributes across multiple touchpoints and systems.
 The purpose of identity resolution is to tie all of your data, both offline and online, together so you can link every behavioral action to a specific customer or user profile to better understand the many actions your customers are taking.

-Identity resolution begins with the raw data you collect about your customers as they browse your site online or engage in person with your brand so you can link customer identifiers across different systems and touchpoints.
+Identity resolution is a crucial component of data onboarding.
+It begins with the raw data you collect about your customers as they browse your site online or engage in person with your brand so you can link customer identifiers across different systems and touchpoints.
 This allows you to create a 360-degree view of your customer interactions, enabling you to better understand and engage with them in the future.